2014 Training Workshops

-Phase I (Introductory) Workshop - Program Logistics, Field Chemistry, Grab Sampling
+Phase I Workshops on Program Logistics, Field Chemistry and Grab Sampling:

-Phase II Workshop - Biological and Habitat Assessment
+Phase II Workshops on Biological and Habitat Assessment:

 Please register by contacting Joann Palmer at 800-928-0045 or via email to